ArtesOscuras/Notes/kerberos /Kerberos common error and fixess.md

 ### KDC_ERR_ETYPE_NOSUPP

 Cypher type unsuported.
-Other reason could be that user my have additional restrictions to log in.
+Other reason could be that user my have additional restrictions to log in (http://go.microsoft.com/fwlink/?LinkId=298939).

 <br>